-January 2024, a topographical survey of the 36 benchmarks was conducted.
-This was a preliminary operation that was necessary for the georeferencing of the site which the laser scanning and photogrammetric surveys were to rely upon.
-The purpose of this operation was to anchor future surveys to known control points, thus contributing the construction of a coherent and to homogeneous database.
-A mixed survey methodology was employed, combining the use of GPS with a dual-frequency differential satellite receiver (GNSS RTK Leica GS18) and an opticalelectronic instrument (Leica TCRP 1201+ total station).
+- (A) Cloud to cloud registration and rigid rototranslation on the benchmark - B Rigorous adjustment and georeferencing - C 3D Survey data integration in Reality Capture (RC) environment - D Color profile applying in Abobe Lightroom environment - (E) High resolution output extracted from RC Project - (F) Models resampling and LoDs structure definition for the various purpose.
+Retopology and PBR - G Model pubblication on web for an easy 3D navigation experience (e.g. Sketchfab platform) - (H) Creation of a dedicated platform for data management in a 3D enviroment trough GBVS (e.g. Unreal) - Using 3D models as a basis for virtual experiences - L Using 3D Model for geometry extraction positioning was to guarantee homogeneity in their distribution across the site, with a particular focus on the areas of greatest interest.
+The purpose of this operation was to anchor future surveys to known control points, thus contributing to the construction of a coherent and homogeneous database.
+A mixed survey methodology was employed, combining the use of GNSS and an optical-electronic instrument.
 The use of GNSS permitted the georeferencing of the benchmarks in accordance with the ETRF2000 (2008.0) reference system.
-Although GPS offers less precision than a total station survey, this approach is useful when there is a need to georeference a park in an absolute cartographic system shared with other cultural assets.
-In such cases, it is of great interest to scholars to know the orientation of the archaeological evidence with respect to the cardinal points.
-Furthermore, should the necessity arise to survey an area beyond the boundaries of the park, lacking any suitable benchmark, the use of GPS would allow for the relatively straightforward integration of new data with existing datasets.
-The laser scanner survey, which began in June 2023 and completed by January 2024, was conducted with the Leica RTC360 3D laser scanner, with a resolution of 3 mm at 10 m.
-Ultimately, it was determined that a combination of terrestrial and aerial photogrammetric surveys would be the most effective approach to ensure optimal data control.
-In the case of terrestrial photogrammetry, it has always been our practice to conduct the work under the most favourable lighting conditions, with a view to reducing the time required for post-production processing of the acquired data.
-We have sought to utilise natural and homogeneous lighting wherever feasible; in the event that this was not possible, we employed a Godox AR400 flash unit as an additional source of illumination.
-The survey was conducted by capturing frames in RAW (.NEF) format with a Nikon D850 camera to which supporting D750 and D800 ones were added.
-An average design GSD had to be chosen from the outset: taking the sensor size of the D850 (36 x 24) mm), the pixel size on the sensor (0.004 mm) and a focal length of 35 mm as a reference, and identifying a shooting distance of approximately 4 m from the subject was identified in order to have a GSD of 0.5 mm.
+The total station is essential for network extensions in areas with poor or no wherever feasible; in the event that this was not possible, we employed a Godox AR400 flash unit as an additional source of illumination.
+The survey was conducted by capturing frames in RAW (.NEF) format with a Nikon D850 camera.
+An average design Ground Sampling Distance (GSD) had to be chosen from the outset: taking the sensor size of the D850 (36×24 mm), the pixel size on the sensor (0.004 mm) and a focal length of 35 mm as a reference, a shooting distance of approximately 4 m from the subject was determined in order to have a GSD of 0.5 mm.
 Fixed optics chosen from 35 mm, 50 mm and 60 mm were used, with the exception of particularly narrow areas where the 15-30 mm was required.
 During the days of the campaign, it was essential to use an X-Rite ColorChecker Passport Photo 2 to optimise the colorimetric calibration in post-production.
 It was necessary to take photos with the ColorChecker in the scene every 15 minutes at the most, or in any case at every evident change in lighting; in cases of substantial variations in lighting conditions, the session was suspended to avoid excessive problems later on.